NinaZumel/dark_tales_sleuth/content/blog/2021-02-24-the-legend-of-old-spital-inn.md

 ---
 title: "The Legend of Old Spital Inn"
 date: "2021-02-24"
-categories:
-  - "miscellany"
-  - "vincent-price-and-caedmon"
 tags:
-  - "aztec-mythology"
-  - "folklore"
-  - "hand-of-glory"
-  - "juan-torquemada"
-  - "mexico"
-  - "sabine-baring-gould"
-  - "superstition"
+  - Miscellany
+  - Vincent Price and Caedmon
-  - "vincent-price"
+  - Hand of Glory
-  - "william-henderson"
+  - with pdf
 ---

-One of the pieces that Vincent Price reads on his 1974 spooky tales album, [_A Graveyard of Ghost Tales_](https://darktalessleuth.wordpress.com/2020/09/14/a-graveyard-of-ghost-tales-1974/), is a story called "The Ghostly Hand of Spital House," by Dorothy Gladys Spicer.
+One of the pieces that Vincent Price reads on his 1974 spooky tales album, [_A Graveyard of Ghost Tales_](https://multoghost.wordpress.com/2019/09/23/vincent-price-reads-a-graveyard-of-ghost-tales/), is a story called "The Ghostly Hand of Spital House," by Dorothy Gladys Spicer.
 This is a fun and engaging tale about some bandits who try to rob an inn with the help of a _hand of glory_ : a candle (or candle-holder) made from the hand of a hanged man.
 Lighting the hand of glory puts all the sleeping occupants of the house into an even deeper sleep, from which they don't awaken until the hand is extinguished.
 You can see how this would be a _(cough)_ handy tool for robbers and catburglars to have.

 <!--more-->

 Recently (while researching something else), I came upon an early version of the Spital House story, along with some variations, in William Henderson's 1879 _Notes on the Folk-lore of the Northern Counties of England and the Borders_ (this is a second, expanded, edition of his earlier _Folk-lore of the Northern Counties_).
 These may be the source texts that Dorothy Gladys Spicer built her more elaborate version around.
 So I thought I would share them with you.

-- Read "[The Legend of Old Spital Inn](https://darktalessleuth.wordpress.com/wp-content/uploads/2021/02/legendofspitalinn.pdf)" from William Henderson.
+- Read "[The Legend of Old Spital Inn](/files/stories/legendofspitalinn.pdf)" from William Henderson.
 - [Listen to Vincent Price read "The Ghostly Hand of Spital House"](https://youtu.be/nnWVsIhNqaM?t=1828) (30:28 into the recording).

 ### An Aztec Variation